Abhishek-karmakar/computer-vision/README.md

  The Torch.load will load the tensor.
  We will then attribute the loadstate dict function of the function to our already pretrained to the instance of the obect.

+ We created the neural network

+Step 8:
+Create a transformation, create a object of the Base_transform class, So that the frame can go into the neural network class.
+We need to put the right scale for the pretrained model. note to self: figure it out later.